 Renewable Energy Northeast Universities The World faces an unprecedented challenge in getting to net zero carbon emissions by 2050.
 Our energy materials and systems research draws on fundamental physics, chemistry, biology and engineering to develop new ways to generate and store renewable energy in order to help deliver a cleaner and greener future.
 Northumbria specialises in new materials for energy and energy systems.
 This includes converting sunlight to electricity using new implementations of photovoltaics, and the conversion of carbon dioxide from greenhouse gas to sustainable products.
 We also focus on the integration of energy technologies such as batteries and electric vehicles in the whole energy system, to deliver tangible carbon dioxide savings.
 As well as helping the net zero mission, we aim to help create highly-skilled jobs, both in the North East and nationally, via the innovations that happen in our labs.
 Collaboration is key to our success, and we work with a range of partners, from industry heavyweights like Shell, Siemens, Airbus and Arup to other universities, governments and many small to medium enterprises.
-Together with Newcastle and Durham Universities, Northumbria University also leads a doctoral training programme in renewable energy, ReNU.
-This £5.5million programme is jointly accredited by the Institute of Physics and the Royal Society of Chemistry and will train the next generation of innovators in clean energy.
+Together with Newcastle and Durham universities, Northumbria University also leads a doctoral training programme in renewable energy, ReNU.
+This £5.5M programme is jointly accredited by the Institute of Physics and the Royal Society of Chemistry and will train the next generation of innovators in clean energy.
 The majority of our research grant awards are from UKRI via the Engineering and Physical Sciences Research Council (EPSRC) but we have also received funding from the British Council, the European Union and directly from Industry.

 MICROBIAL BIOTECHNOLOGY Our academics working in microbial biotechnology explore and exploit microbial systems to develop transformative solutions for a more economically and environmentally sustainable society.
 This Peak of Research Excellence is dedicated to developing novel technologies which will significantly contribute to global sustainability by using microbial biotechnology to reduce carbon emissions and recycle waste products.
-We work in close collaboration with a range of industrial partners including Procter and Gamble, Prozomix, the Royal Air Force and Johnson Matthey, as well as other Universities and organisations.
 Northumbria's research in microbial biotechnology brings together academia and businesses to tackle global challenges.
-Our researchers are working at the frontier of development in biotechnologies for: renewable energy, sustainable materials, bioremediation, and carbon removal and capture.
-Contributing to the circular economy and UN Sustainable Development Goals.
-We have received over £11.6million in funding in the Microbial Biotechnology area.
-Funding which includes a £8.5million (E3 funded) collaboration bringing together bio-scientists from Northumbria University and architects, designers and engineers from Newcastle University to create the 'Hub for Biotechnology in the Built Environment' (HBBE).
-Since forming, the HBBE created another strong springboard for Northumbria's Biotechnology research, and has resulted in numerous new grant awards, a diverse array of publications and a vibrant community of interdisciplinary researchers together working in state-of-the-art Northumbria laboratories.
-Find out more northumbria.ac.uk/microbial Our Academic Profiles northumbria.ac.uk/microbial/profiles
+Our researchers are working at the frontier of development in biotechnologies for; renewable energy, the circular economy, building materials, hydrogen and sustainable fuels, carbon removal, capture and storage, agriculture and food.
+We work in close collaboration with a range of industrial partners including Procter and Gamble, the Royal Air Force and Johnson Matthey, as well as other universities and organisations.
+We have received over £11.6 million in funding in the Microbial Biotechnology area.
+Find out more Our Academic Profiles northumbria.ac.uk/microbial/profiles